mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

 Updating Data
 =============

-To download new SuomiNet data to your local machine, use the ``update_models`` function.
-This function will download new data from the SuomiNet web server, and use that data to update the modeled precipitable water vapor for Kitt Peak National Observatory.
+To download new data to your local machine, use the ``update_models`` function.
+This function will download new data from the SuomiNet web server, and use that data to update the modeled precipitable water vapor for the current site being modeled.

 .. autofunction:: pwv_kpno.pwv_atm.update_models